Jacob-Friesen/obscurejs/README.md

 <h5>2015</h5>
 <hr/>
+* [oneLineRandomText.js](http://obscurejavascript.tumblr.com/post/126274746705/1-line-random-text-code-generator-in-javascript): Generating short random texts using just one short line of JavaScript.
 * [argumentParameterBinding.js](http://obscurejavascript.tumblr.com/post/122101479376/javascript-arguments-and-function-parameter): A demonstration of a little known arguments object quirk.
 * [beforeAndAfter.js](http://obscurejavascript.tumblr.com/post/118047746815/before-and-after-in-javascript): A before function with an extension into an after one.
 * [bind.js](http://obscurejavascript.tumblr.com/post/107819323140/bind-in-javascript): Bind and an example of it in JavaScript.
+* [chainify.js](#): How to build a generic chaining method that can add chaining to any object.
 * [circularReference.js](http://obscurejavascript.tumblr.com/post/122697146656/javascripts-circular-references): Circular references and potential issues with them.
 Does not go into all the details, more of an overview.
 * [circularReferencePositives.js](http://obscurejavascript.tumblr.com/post/123302560591/circular-references-the-positives): Positives of circular references.
 * [clone.js](http://obscurejavascript.tumblr.com/post/110468721243/deep-copy-in-javascript): How to deep copy objects in JavaScript.